modulojs/freecodinglessons.com/foundations/2.1/activities/act1/instructions.md

 # 2.1 - Activity 1 - Nested HTML Tags: Lists and Tables

+Welcome to the first activity of the second section of modules!

 Key Terms:

 - **nested tags** - When one tag is placed within another, i.e. after it's